Waling: Notable buildings

-Patanjali Yogpeeth of Waling is a unique building built by Acharya Balkrishna and Yoga Guru Baba Ramdev of Patanjali Group of Institutions.
+Patanjali Yogpeeth of Waling is a unique building built by the Patanjali Group of Institutions.

 Demographics

-According to 2021 Nepal census, Waling municipality had 11,365 households with a total population of 50,932 which comprised 23,657 males and 27,275 females.
+According to 2021 Nepal census, Waling municipality had 11,365 households with a total population of 50,932, which comprised 23,657 males and 27,275 females.

-According to 2011 Nepal census, Waling municipality had 5,952 households with a total population of 24,006 which comprised 10,809 males and 13,197 females. as of 2011.
+According to 2011 Nepal census, Waling municipality had 5,952 households with a total population of 24,006, which comprised 10,809 males and 13,197 females. as of 2011.
 The population has increased since the time of the 1991 Nepal census, when it had a population of 8,767 people living in 1,674 ;individual households.

 Crime

 The crime rate is relatively low compared to the other cities in the country.

 Economy

-Waling's economy is mainly based on the trade, foreign remittance and agricultural produce.
-Siddhartha Highway has been the economic life line connecting it to the major towns of Pokhara in the east and Siddharthanagar in the west.
-Before the construction of the Siddhartha Highway, Waling was a major trading outpost in the hilly trade trail connecting the towns in Terai and India with the Baglung Parbat, Kaski and the surrounding northern region.
+Waling's economy is mainly based on trade, foreign remittance, and agricultural produce.
+Siddhartha Highway has been the economic lifeline connecting it to the major towns of Pokhara in the east and Siddharthanagar in the west.
+Before the construction of the Siddhartha Highway, Waling was a major trading outpost in the hilly trade trail connecting the towns in Terai and India with the Baglung Parbat, Kaski, and the surrounding northern region.

 Waling Municipality at a Glance (Year 1999/2000).